awsdocs/amazon-redshift-developer-guide/doc_source/r_TRUNCATE.md

 Deletes all of the rows from a table without doing a table scan: this operation is a faster alternative to an unqualified DELETE operation\.
 To execute a TRUNCATE command, you must be the owner of the table or a superuser\.

-TRUNCATE is much more efficient than DELETE and does not require a VACUUM and ANALYZE\.
+TRUNCATE is much more efficient than DELETE and doesn't require a VACUUM and ANALYZE\.
 However, be aware that TRUNCATE commits the transaction in which it is run\.

 ## Syntax<a name="r_TRUNCATE-synopsis"></a>